 Orientations will begin in May for Summer volunteer Shifts.

-DEADLINE FOR SUMMER SHIFTS IS APRIL 15th.
+DEADLINE FOR SUMMER SHIFTS HAS NOW PASSED.

 PLEASE NOTE: We ask for a minimum commitment of 5 volunteer hours per month as our goal is to train and retain long-term volunteers.
 We greatly appreciate your desire to contribute to the well-being of our shelter residents and look forward to reviewing your application.

 Group / Corporate Volunteering

 Interested in volunteering with your work colleagues, social organization, or school group?
 NHA partners with one-time or recurring groups of up to ten adults for shelter tasks, days of service, and special projects.
 However, due to safety requirements, each group must designate (1) one team leader per (10) ten adults who must complete training prior to the group's volunteer date.
 In order to allow ample time to complete this process, please submit your application (4) four weeks in advance of your desired date(s).